Hotel Crystal Peak Lodge

 Please call for latest prices

-In many ways Breckenridge remains a frontier ski town of the Rockies and is particularly popular with day and weekend visitors from Denver and the surrounding area.
-In the past the accommodation would be booked up by these weekend visitors but the resort has increased in size over the years and has a number of excellent hotels as well as chalets and condominiums dotted around.
+Breckenridge is a fantastically high ski resort in Colorado that is an advanced skiers dream with plenty of black slopes to explore and superb skiing.
+In many ways, Breckenridge ski resort remains a frontier ski town of the Rockies and is particularly popular with day and weekend visitors from Denver and the surrounding area.
+In the past, the accommodation would be booked up by these weekend visitors but the ski resort has increased in size over the years and has a number of excellent hotels as well as chalets and condominiums dotted around.

-The ski area is served by 30 lifts and is a leisurely stroll or short shuttle bus ride from the town.
-Most of the hotel accommodation is located in ski-out ski-in/ slope-side positions.
-The vertical drop is just over 1,000m - not a great deal by European standards, but the crucial thing to bear in mind is that the resort itself is located at almost 3,000m, with the highest lift-accessed terrain at nearly 4,000m.
+The skiing area is served by 30 lifts and is a leisurely stroll or short shuttle bus ride from the town.
+Most of the hotel accommodation is located in ski-out ski-in slope-side positions.
+The vertical drop is just over 1,000m and the ski resort itself is located at almost 3,000m, with the highest lift-accessed terrain at nearly 4,000m.
 This means that visitors are sleeping at an altitude that is more than 1,000m higher than almost anywhere they would normally stay in the Alps.